JarHorner/Zipper/README.md

 ## Usage

-By using Maven, Once the code is cloned, the program should run fine right away.
+By using Maven, Once the code is cloned, the program should run fine right away. if not, make sure to validate, then compile using Maven.

 ## Acknowledgements